-- 1. Group Projects: Everyone will participate in one of the following Group Projects that will involve the selection and analysis of data on specific topics for presentation to the class.
-Sign up for a group in "Sign Up" on Sakai.
-Your group can have up to three members.
-Your presentation should include data presentation and analysis, and may be illustrated by images or clips, as appropriate.
+- 1. Group Projects: Everyone will participate in one of the following Group Projects that will involve the selection and analysis of data on one of the specific topics below for presentation to the class.
+Sign up for a group/topic in "Group Presentations" on Canvas.
+Your group can have up to three members. - a.
+Your presentation should focus on data presentation and analysis, and may be illustrated by images or clips, as appropriate.
+The presentation should also make use of and explain, as necessary, relevant technical terms, concepts, and/or frameworks from course readings.
 It should be 20-30 minutes long, including time for questions from the class.
-One copy of the media for the Group Presentation must be submitted to Assignments in Sakai at least one hour before class time on the date of your presentation. - Affixation 1.
-Identify a productive affix in Japanese, and explain its meaning and process of word formation with selected examples from Japanese.
-Refer to Tsujimura for processes of word formation.
-Clear selection of affix with instructor. - Affixation 2.
-Identify a productive affix in Japanese, and explain its meaning and process of word formation with selected examples from Japanese.
-Refer to Tsujimura for processes of word formation.
-Clear selection of affix with instructor. - Example: agentive suffixes (-te 手, -syu 手, -ka 家, -sya 者, as in hanasite 話し手 'speaker', untensyu 運転手 'driver', sakka 作家 'writer', happyōsya 発表者'presenter'
+One copy of the media for the Group Presentation must be submitted to Assignments in Canvas at least one hour before class time on the date of your presentation.